aminaalavi/AI-Projects/Agentic_commerce_agents_with_guardrails/README.md

 - **Checkout Simulator** – mimics a checkout and shows if the process succeeds
 - **Trust Guardrails Agent** – checks ethical and budgetary consistency

-👉 The saved example run shows a case where **the guardrail fails**, meaning the transaction is **blocked before payment** — demonstrating how the system prevents untrustworthy or unsafe operations.
+👉 The saved example run shows a case where **the guardrail fails**, meaning the transaction is **blocked before payment**, demonstrating how the system prevents untrustworthy or unsafe operations.
 Some modules (like web search and transactions) are **simulated** for demonstration purposes.